romaonthego/RETableViewManager/README.md

 ### Simple Example

-Subclass UITableViewController, remove all code inside of the implementation section and paste just this (yes, now it's that easy to manage `UITableView` content):
+Subclass UITableViewController, remove all code from the implementation section and paste just this (yes, now it's that easy to manage `UITableView` content):

 ``` objective-c